 When it’s time to find an agent, people either ask around for referrals, or scour online reviews.
 Sometimes they do both.
 In fact, 90% of people say online reviews influence their buying decisions.

-Getting reviews, then, is an important part of growing your business - and texting is the best way to get them.
+Getting reviews, then, is an important part of growing your business.
+Reviews are also important to showing up in local search results.
+And texting is the best way to get reviews!

 Less than 15% of insurance-related emails are opened.
-Of those opened, about 8% earn a click-through, and they generally take hours to be seen.
-It’s not very effective for getting reviews.
+Of those opened, about 8% earn a click-through, which is not very effective for getting reviews.

-All you need to do is get your review link, which I show you how to do in this guide: How to Get More 5-Star Online Reviews for Your Business.
+All you need to do is get your review link (follow this guide to get it: How to Get More 5-Star Online Reviews for Your Business).
 Then text happy clients politely asking for reviews on Google, Facebook, or wherever people are most likely to find you.